timhadler/plc-automation-portfolio-project/README.md

 https://drive.google.com/file/d/1jgmJhKKk6puQMtF79jDqM2R668uc4EmO/view?usp=sharing

 **Fault and E-Stop Handling [ 1:42 ]**
-Injected a fault (part gets stuck at entry to the manufacturing center).
+Injected a fault (raw material gets stuck at entry to Stage 2).
 After 20 seconds the controller recognises there is a fault, causing the entire process to halt and requires operator intervention to restart.
 Initiated an emergency stop [ 1:05 ] and restart.

 https://drive.google.com/file/d/1Wlif4s2rBeTBHrgsaJoMtnuUYSDvpSE7/view?usp=sharing